 Black Abolitionist Papers, 1830-1865

-LIB WEST, Microforms E 449 .B531
+LIBRARY WEST, Microfilm (3rd floor) Call no: E 449 .B531

 Collection of African American collective biographies published before 1950, profiling teachers, journalists, authors, religious personages, sports figures, artists, and representatives from all areas of African American culture and society.

 Bureau of Social Hygiene Project and Research Files, 1913-1940: a collection of the Rockefeller Archives Center of Rockefeller University

 LIBRARY WEST, Microfilm (3rd floor) Call no: HV 99.N6 B853 1980